There are 29 church towers in West Oxfordshire, 25 of which have ringable bells

 Learning to be conducted by the ringing master, and learning to listen to the note of your own bell amongst the music is key!

-Leave all your thoughts of the day at the tower door, as you will have to concentrate 100% on your ringing!
+Leave all the troubles of the day at the tower door, as you will have to concentrate 100% on your ringing!

 The secret of success